puppetlabs/relay-docs/docs/reference/relay-functions.md

 # Relay functions

-Relay provides some utility functions that help you transform data as it passes through your workflow.
-They are invoked in a workflow like: `!Fn.<function> [<arguments>]`.
-See the [Relay Tags reference](relay-types.md) for more information on using custom types.
+Relay provides utility functions that help you manipulate data as it passes through your workflow.
+They are invoked in a workflow in the value a key: `!Fn.<function> [<arguments>]`.

 ## append